 Every economy thrives on the trust its people have in the currency they use.
 Trust that the R50 or R100 note you hand over at the counter, or the coins you drop into a vending machine, hold genuine value.
 When that trust falters, so does the very backbone of a nation’s economic well-being.
-Hence, the ability to distinguish between genuine and counterfeit currency has a weight that’s far beyond the paper or metal they’re crafted from.
+Hence, the ability to distinguish between genuine and counterfeit money has a weight that’s far beyond the paper or metal they’re crafted from.

 Key Takeaways